rodolfoviolac/qser/README.md

 # QSER

 QSER is a application and hardware shield interface to manage and fully control a engine motor (Quanser Robots) on Galileo v2 shield.
-On this repository you will find the shield design under `/shield` and the resources under `/src`.
+On this repository you will find the shield hardware design under `/shield` and the software resources under `/src`.

 ![Terminal](./img/terminal.png)